 - Make an individual plan for each dog and stick to it.
 Each dog is a different age and has a different personality so remember to tailor it to suit each dog and make sure the plan is stuck to.
 Not everyone will have access to training facilities and game, so it would be helpful to use this time to train obedience and technical retrieves for the more advanced dogs.

-- Using the LWDG Magic Month planner for clear goals to be set during training, and using it to write each dog’s progress, strengths and weaknesses.
+- Use the LWDG Magic Month planner for clear goals to be set during training, and use it to write each dog’s progress, strengths and weaknesses.